klonuo/opt-ipy/README.md

 $ cd opt-ipy
 ```

-Then start the IPython shell in this directory by running:
+then start the IPython shell in this directory by running:

 ```shell
 $ ipython